Paulinakhew/playlist_generator/README.md

 ```

 ### Playlist description (optional)
 If you want to add a custom playlist description, you would add that here.
-Otherwise, the default is `New playlist for songs`
+Otherwise, the default is `New playlist for songs using https://create-spotify-playlist.herokuapp.com/`
 ```
 Playlist generated from a YouTube video
 ```